pehlicd/crd-wizard/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 - see the [LICENSE](LICENSE) file for details.